 Rauðárfoss waterfall

 The hike will take you right by Rauðárfoss fall, a beautiful basalt column waterfall, russet in colour due to the iron in the soil.
 Rauðárfoss was almost dried up, which made the beautiful basalt very apparent.
-Rauðárfoss literally means Red River Falls in Rauðá river and it is not hard to guess where it got its name from :)
+Rauðárfoss literally means Red River Falls in Rauðá river, and it is not hard to guess where it got its name from :)

 Rauðárfoss waterfall

-You have to tiptoe over the river here in order to get to the Sisters' Rock, which was easy to do as the small river was all but dried up.
-I wanted to show it to you anyhow as it is a part of the hike to Sisters' Rock and such a beautiful waterfall.
+You have to tiptoe over the river here to get to the Sisters' Rock, which was easy to do as the small river was all but dried up.

 On this hike, you will also see this strange-looking rock formation.